FAJU85/I3lani_v1/replit.md

 - Localized messages and buttons
 - Scheduler running for automated reposts
 - Manual payment verification workflow active
-- Ready to accept user advertisements globally
+- Ready for GitHub upload and deployment
+- Complete deployment files created for Render and Heroku

 ## New Multi-Language Features